pedromessetti/auth_system/README.md

 ## Usage

 1. Clone the repository.
-2. Create a `.env` file in the project root directory with the following content:
+2. Edit the `.env` file in the project root directory, use a strong secret key for token generation:
 ```
-PORT=9000
-MONGODB_URI=mongodb://localhost:27017/auth_project
 SECRET_KEY=your_secret_key_here
 ```
 3. Install the necessary dependencies by running: